 - Preparing the introductory points on general topics like tourism, sports, education, childhood, food, school, media, adventure, etc.

-go to link Improving Your Score in Writing Section
+Improving Your Score in Writing Section

 Consider the points given below if you’re at serious at improving your score in the writing section: